 Wrap the bread tightly in plastic freezer wrap or aluminum foil and freeze.
 It can also be saved in a freezer bag.
 Just make sure all the air is removed.

 To freeze slices, place a piece of parchment between each slice and store in a gallon ziplock bag.

 Sourdough will last 3 months or longer in the freezer.

 How to thaw sourdough bread?
 Allow the bread to raise to room temperature naturally.
 Just remove from the freezer and place on the counter to thaw.

 What is your favorite way to store your bread?
 Do you find any of the above methods useful?
 Let me know in the comments!

 Do you want to learn how to make your own homemade sourdough bread?
-Check out my tutorials below:
+Check out my tutorials below and recipes below: